Ensuring the Future | Honouring the Past

 Cemetery renewal is a robust, thorough and consultative program, seeking the input of all Western Australians as part of the process.
 We understand and honour the emotional connection attached to final resting places.
 We work with great respect to ensure families are consulted ahead of any renewal works.

-Prior to any works, we consult with a committee comprised of historians, genealogists, architects and a representative of the Office of Australian War Graves.
+Prior to any works, we consult with a committee comprised of historians, genealogists, architects, community members and a representative of the Office of Australian War Graves.
 An extensive, 12-month community consultation is undertaken, which includes prominent signage, letters to registered families, advertising, and consideration of public submissions and requests.

 We also take a comprehensive photographic record of the existing plot to ensure families have a lasting memory of the location and create a special Memorial Book for each renewed section.